Peikae3IWaeG/robotgen/README.md

 * Simulating command output
 * Parsing command with a regex
 * Listing and removing commands from the workspace
+* Guessing a regex based on the simulated command output

 ## Variables/Secrets
 * Creating and deleting variables and secrets